Check procs

 --always-ok Always returns OK.

-Threshold for the number of processes.
-Type: None or
+-c, --critical CRIT CRIT threshold for the number of matching processes.

 --critical-mem CRIT_MEM

-Threshold for memory usage, in bytes.
-Type: None or
+CRIT threshold for aggregated memory usage, in bytes.

 --critical-mem-percent CRIT_MEM_PERCENT